 Skinny guinea pigs are called that way because their lack of fur makes them look “skinnier” when compared with guinea pigs that have thick fur.
 Saggy and exposed skin also plays a part in the name.
 Now let’s talk about other names that people use for them.

-Skinny pigs actually got this name from their appearance.
-They look very much like baby hippos, the only difference being their droopy ears and furry muzzles.
+- Skinny pig hippo/House hippo – Skinny pigs actually got this name from their appearance.
+They look very much like baby hippos.
+The only difference is their droopy ears and furry muzzles.
 Other than that, having a smooth cylinder-like body, thick neck, square-like face, and naked skin, the name “Hippo guinea pig” simply writes itself.

-Werewolf Skinny guinea pigs have a little bit more hair on their body then “regular” Skinny pigs.
+- Werewolf Skinny pig – Werewolf Skinny guinea pigs have a little bit more hair on their body than “regular” Skinny pigs.
 This hair is typically located around the face, neck, and shoulders and it can at times extend to the rump.
-They are still classified as Skinny pigs and their looks resemble somewhat that of a werewolf.
+They are still classified as Skinny pigs and their looks resemble somewhat of a werewolf.